 “The landlord's insurance does not, despite what many people believe, cover the tenant,” says apartment insurance broker Jeff Schneider of Gotham Brokerage (a Brick Underground sponsor).
 “The tenant must insure their own property against fire, theft, and water damage, and also must carry their own personal liability coverage, which protects them if they are sued for negligence—starting a fire that destroys part of the building or, more commonly, letting a tub or sink overflow and damaging the apartment below them.”

-Not everyone loves animals, and having a dog or a cat can be potential trouble spot—especially if you plan on getting one after you move in.
+Not everyone loves animals, and having a dog or a cat can be a potential obstacle—especially if you plan on getting one after you move in.
 If this is the case, make sure the lease explicitly acknowledges this so the landlord won’t withhold his or her consent when you decide to bring home your new best friend.

 Once you have the animal, “ensure you comply with pet rules and policies, and that the pet is disclosed,” Malin says.